 Until then, here are some ideas to make the most out of this delicious fruit.

-The purple color and melting juicy flesh make the fig delicious.
-But beware, because it is fragile, so it must be consumed quickly after purchase.
-Do not refrigerate it as there is a risk of losing its precious aromas.
+The purple color and juicy flesh make the fig delicious.
+But beware, because it is fragile it must be consumed quickly after purchase.
+Do not refrigerate it as there is a risk of losing its precious aroma.

-My mother like it very ripe so she always ask her favorite vendor to keep the most ripe figs from his unsold boxes.
+My mother likes it very ripe so she always ask her favorite vendor to set aside the most ripe figs for her.

-The fig is a small culinary treasure: it can make all the dishes: fig loves all that salty sweetness.
-As an aperitif, you will taste it raw, cut into wedges gently surrounded by air-dried ham from Bayonne with a slice of mozzarella.
+The fig is a small culinary treasure: its salty sweetness compliments nearly every dish.
+As an aperitif, you will taste it raw and cut it into wedges gently surrounded by air-dried ham from Bayonne with a slice of mozzarella.
 You can also have a little treat on a mini fig toast spread with goat or sheep cheese.
 It is fresh and light and the explosion of flavors on the palate is guaranteed (I swear it).

-You can make fig jam from the simpliest way or surprise everyone with a fig salad with sauteed chicken, apple and pine nuts!
-Fig bread begin to make some serious appearance at the finest restaurants tables.
-I will not talk about fig chutney as I need all my focus and sanity to finish this article… Ok just check this fig chutney recipe from Culinate for your information and run to your local market to get all the necessary ingredients.
+You can make fig jam without much effort or surprise everyone with a fig salad with sauteed chicken, apple, and pine nuts!
+Fig bread has begun to make some serious appearances at the finest restaurants tables.
+I will not talk about fig chutney as I need all my focus and sanity to finish this article… Okay just check out this fig chutney recipe from Culinate for your information and run to your local market to get all the necessary ingredients.